Python pandas DataFrame

 Python Pandas DataFrame Index

 By default, it will assign the index values from 0 to n-1, where n is the maximum number.
-However, you have an option to alter those default index values using the index attribute.
-Here, we use the same and assign the alphabets from a to d as the index values.
+However, you can alter those default index values using the index attribute.
+Here, we use the same and assign the alphabets from a to d as the index values instead of 0 to N – 1.

 # Index Values are a, b, c, d